Mottie/Keyboard/languages/README.md

 ```

 * The `'a'` should not be modified!
-  * This is the key used by the keyboard plugin to indiciate that a smaller version of the accept key is being used.
+  * This is the key used by the keyboard plugin to indicate that a smaller version of the accept key is being used.
   * The full version equivalent would be `'accept'`, but really there is no difference between the two.
 You can make the text of the `'a'` key exactly match the `'accept'` key.
 * The `\u2714` is the javascript unicode hex value for a [check mark](http://www.fileformat.info/info/unicode/char/2714/index.htm).
   * The reason the unicode is used here is because of issues of files being converted to file types other than UTF-8 will corrupt the symbols.